VHellendoorn/Code-LMs/README.md

 Next, similar to Codex and CodeParrot, very large (>1MB) and very short (<100 tokens) files were filtered out, reducing the dataset to 424GB.
 Files were then deduplicated based on a hash of their content, which reduced the number of files by another 30% or so, leaving 249GB of data and 24.1M files.
 No tokenization filters were applied; the model processes entire files including all comments.
 A code-specific vocabulary was constructed on a random 5% subset of the files above.

 ## Evaluation
+Please find detailed instructions for replicating our perplexity and HumanEval results on [our public fork](https://github.com/frankxu2004/gpt-neox#a-modified-version-for-polycoder-code-pretraining) of the NeoX repository.
+This in turn leverages [our extension](https://github.com/frankxu2004/lm-evaluation-harness) of the LM Evaluation Harness.

 ### Evaluating Codex
 To download the test sets that we used in the paper (12 programming languages), use: